davisknight7/Subscription-Manager/Documentation/Development.md

   ![Docker Output](./images/docker-output.png)
 - The api will be running on port `5002`
 - The bulk sign up frontend will be running on port `5173`
-- The subscription manager frontend will be running on port `5174`
+- The advise dashboard frontend will be running on port `5174`
+- The merit dashboard frontend will be running on port `5175`
+- The plan dashboard frontend will be running on port `5176`

+### Docker Subscription Manager Dashboards
+- Docker will handle the installation of packages for the dashboards, but you still have to manually build the packages for your local changes to take effect
+- Run `npm run build --ws` in the dashboards directory for your package changes to apply to the docker container